1966 Cadillac Coupe DeVille Convertible – Sold?

-If you don’t like the large fins of a late 50’s or early 60’s example but love the sheer size and presence a vintage Cadillac convertible offers, then this Strathmore White over Aqua 1966 DeVille listed this past weekend here on Craigslist in Basking Ridge, New Jersey likely will fit the bill.
+If you don’t like the large fins of a late 50’s or early 60’s example but love the sheer size and presence a vintage Cadillac convertible offers, then this Strathmore White over Aqua 1966 DeVille listed in December 2020 on Craigslist in Basking Ridge, New Jersey likely will fit the bill.

 Cadillac redesigned its third generation De Ville for the 1965 model year.
 Now named with a capital “D”, DeVille denoted Cadillac’s mainstream model, falling between the Calais (which replaced the Series 62) and the Sixty Special and Eldorado.
 Despite a complete redesign, the new DeVille rode on the same 129.5-inch wheelbase.
 Stylists canted the tailfins slightly downward while sharp, distinct body lines replaced the rounded look.
 Also new were a straight rear bumper and vertical lamp clusters.
 The headlight pairs switched from horizontal to vertical, thus permitting a wider grille.
 Curved frameless side windows appeared, and convertibles acquired tempered glass backlights.
 New standard features included lamps for luggage, glove, and rear passenger compartments combined with front and rear safety belts.
 Power was still supplied by the 340 horsepower 429 cubic inch V8.
 Perimeter frame construction allowed repositioning the engine six inches forward in the frame, thus lowering the transmission hump and increasing interior room.
 A padded vinyl roof was a $121 extra-cost option on the hardtop model.
 All four DeVille models had small “Tiffany-like” script nameplates on the ends of their rear fenders just above the chrome side molding.